elfeshawy17/Restaurant-Management-System/README.md

 🚀 How to Run
-Ensure Java JDK 17+ is installed on your system.
+1. Ensure Java JDK 17+ is installed on your system.

-Clone the repository:
+2. Clone the repository:

-sh
-Copy
-Edit
 git clone https://github.com/elfeshawy17/Restaurant-Management-System.git
 cd Restaurant-Management-System/src
-Run Main.java in your preferred Java IDE or via the terminal.
+3. Run Main.java in your preferred Java IDE or via the terminal.

 🛠️ Technologies Used
+.
 Java
+.
 Object-Oriented Programming (OOP)

 📌 Features